controlplaneio/cp-jenkins/README.md

     1. add the directories you want to mount for the Jenkins home directory and the repository you are building to the environment variables `JENKINS_HOME_MOUNT_DIR` and `JENKINS_TESTING_REPO_MOUNT_DIR`.
     1. this mounts the `JENKINS_TESTING_REPO_MOUNT_DIR` to `/mnt/test-repo`
 1. Log in at [http://localhost:8080](http://localhost:8080) (or `TEST_PORT` if running `make test-run`, default `8090`)
-1. Disable security in the UI, or exec into the running container and disable security in the config file in order to access all the settings.
+1. Exec into the running container and disable security in the config file in order to access all the settings.
    (you should ONLY DO THIS LOCALLY):
   ```
   sed -i 's/<useSecurity>true<\/useSecurity>/<useSecurity>false<\/useSecurity>/' /var/jenkins_home/config.xml